-A straight FAA validation of a foreign PPL is quite easy and requires some paperwork and a meeting at a US FSDO.
-However, this results in an FAA Pilot certificate ‘issued on the basis of a foreign certificate’.
-This certificate requires the foreign PPL to be maintained and cannot be used to add on additional ratings (for example our Accelerated Course).
+A straight FAA validation of a foreign PPL is quite easy and requires some paperwork and a meeting at a US FAA FSDO.
+This results in an FAA Private Pilot certificate ‘issued on the basis of a foreign certificate’ (regardless of whether the foreign certificate has higher ratings).
+This certificate requires the foreign Pilots License to be maintained as valid.
 Instructions are here:

 Sling Pilot Academy can help you through this process, which would look like this:

 - Help you through the process of getting TSA approval to take flight training in the USA (if a foreign citizen)

 - Review your foreign training record and determine what FAA certificate requirements still need to be met (for example Night training not received/logged)

 - Assist you in preparation for the FAA Instrument Knowledge Test (computer test)

 - Assist you with ground training covering all knowledge areas required for the Oral Test, including FAA Aviation Regulations